-The tool that we will use for expressing the business problem, solution and plan is the Business Canvas of Alex Osterwalder with a focus on how this methodology aligns with existing engineering problem solving skills.
-The tool kit is defined in the course notes developed by entrepreneurial engineers during their careers developing their own successful technology start-ups.
+The core tool that we will use for expressing the business problem, solution and plan is the Business Canvas of Alex Osterwalder with a focus on how this methodology aligns with existing engineering problem solving skills.
+The tool kit, including the Value Proposition Canvas, and The Pitch Canvas are, defined in the course notes developed by entrepreneurial engineers during their careers developing their own successful technology start-ups.